Rental Guides · Last updated 2 June 2026

 Do I need a NIE to rent a room in La Linea?

 Legally, a written rental contract should include your ID details.
 For EU citizens, a passport or national ID card is sufficient.
 Non-EU residents typically need a NIE (Número de Identificación de Extranjero) for any formal contract.
-In practice, informal arrangements sometimes happen without one, but for your own protection it's better to have your NIE sorted before signing anything.
+Applications go through Modelo 790 with a €10 fee and generally require three months of payslips.
 You can apply at the Comisaría de Policía in La Linea or in Algeciras.
+In practice, informal arrangements sometimes happen without one, but for your own protection it is better to have your NIE sorted before signing anything.

 Can I sublet my room if I go away for a month?